SovannChang/BERT-analysis/README.md

 The Masked Language Model randomly sets aside 15% of the input tokens.
 Because fine-tuning won't involve [MASK] tokens, the selected tokens are not all replaced with [MASK] tokens in order to reduce the mismatch between the tasks.
 Of the 15% set aside, 80% are replaced by [MASK], 10% are replaced by a random token, and 10% are unchanged.
 The advantage of this is that the transformer does not know which words have been replaced, so it cannot discard any token representations.
 After the tokens are replaced, the hidden vectors are used to predict the original tokens.

 ###### NSP
 Next Sentence Prediction is pretty simple.
-The model is shown 2 sentences: Sentence A and Sentence B. Half of the time, Sentence B is the acatual sentence following Sentence A in the text, and half of the time, it is a random sentence.
+The model is shown 2 sentences: Sentence A and Sentence B. Half of the time, Sentence B is the actual sentence following Sentence A in the text, and half of the time, it is a random sentence.
 The model must decide which is the truth.
 The purpose of NSP is to capture the relationship between sentences.

 <br>